Office for Public Integrity FAQs

 OPI will contact you when they have assessed the report.
 OPI may:

-- Refer the matter to the Commissioner to investigate corruption;
+- Refer the matter to the ICAC to investigate corruption;

 - Refer the matter back to the University to investigate it as misconduct under the Enterprise Agreement and/or provide guidance on how the University should manage the issue;